libretime/libretime/docs/manual/preparing-the-server/index.md

 Remove webmin, if installed
 ---------------------------

-The **webmin** control panel (<http://www.webmin.com>) has been known to remove Apache and PHP packages on Debian and Ubuntu systems, which can cause the Airtime package to be removed in turn.
-This problem is easily reversed by re-installation of the affected packages, but it has the potential to disrupt your broadcast playout from Airtime.
+The **webmin** control panel (<http://www.webmin.com>) has been known to remove Apache and PHP packages on Debian and Ubuntu systems, which can cause the Libretime package to be removed in turn.
+This problem is easily reversed by re-installation of the affected packages, but it has the potential to disrupt your broadcast playout from Libretime.
 Webmin is not likely to be installed on your server unless your system administrator has installed it manually.
 This is because webmin was removed from official Debian and Ubuntu package repositories some years ago.

 RabbitMQ on Debian squeeze
 --------------------------

 In Debian 6.0 'squeeze' the **rabbitmq-server** daemon does not start automatically after a reboot.
-This should be fixed before installing Airtime, to prevent problems at playout time.
+This should be fixed before installing Libretime, to prevent problems at playout time.
 If the rabbitmq-server package was installed before the last reboot, you will need to run:

     invoke-rc.d rabbitmq-server start

-as the root user before the installation of Airtime.
+as the root user before the installation of Libretime.
 If it is not already installed, run the following command as root:

     apt-get install rabbitmq-server